ALTIBASE/Documents/Manuals/Altibase_7.1/eng/Utilities Manual.md

 Master pod failure refers to a scenario where the `aku -p start` command fails on the master pod under the following circumstances:

 - One or more slave pods are running.
-- Some or all of the replication object information between the running slave pod(s) and the master pod is lost.
+- In the master pod, some or all of the replication object information between the running slave pod(s) and the master pod is lost.

 When a master pod failure occurs, the following steps should be taken to recover the master pod: